• Skip to main content

 French bread shapes

-Free-form French Baguettes or long loaves on parchment-lined baking sheet.
-Great for a meat and cheese board.
+Free-form French Baguettes or long loaves.
+These long rolls have many uses.
+French bread also goes with a meat and cheese board.

 2 unbakd French loaves on parchment lined baking sheet